NicolasQuero/Darts-Points-Counter/README.md

-# App designed to keep track of the points when doing a game of Darts!
+# App designed to keep track of the points in a game of Darts!

-# Just add the users then hit the start button and click on a player to add points to him (negative scores work as well).
+# Just add the players then hit the start button.
+Click on a player to increase its points (negative inputs work as well).